slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 ## Relationship between releases and attestations

-Attestations should be bound to artifacts, not releases.
+Attestations SHOULD be bound to artifacts, not releases.

-A single "release" of a project, package, or library may include multiple artifacts.
+A single "release" of a project, package, or library might include multiple artifacts.
 These artifacts result from builds on different platforms, architectures or environments.
 The builds need not happen at roughly the same point in time and might even span multiple days.